 Azure Multi-Dimensional DataSources

-You can customize the Azure DataSources if you cannot find the desired metrics via LogicMonitor’s Azure Insights coverage and LogicMonitor’s Collector.
-Some of the ways you can customize Azure Insights DataSources include:
+You can customize the Azure DataSources if you cannot find the desired metrics via LogicMonitor’s Azure Monitor coverage and LogicMonitor’s Collector.
+Some of the ways you can customize Azure Monitor DataSources include:

 - Adding or modifying dimensions for the metrics collected: You can easily add the dimensions to the metric paths for existing DataSource definitions.
 In some cases, where dimension values are dynamic and not static, an Active Discovery method is the most efficient way to “discover” the dimension values as instances and monitor the associated metrics.
 For more information, see What is Active Discovery?